Is your Workplace Mentally-healthy?

 So what sort of workplace is yours?

-Mentally-Healthy Workplaces prevent harm, provide support and value healthy minds.
+Mentally-Healthy Workplaces prevent harm, provide support, teach mental health awareness and value healthy minds.

 A mentally healthy workplace is one which: